pythonparth/quant_dash/README.md

 ## 🧩 What each panel does

 ### 1. Reconciliation Board — *internal book vs clearing broker*
-The COO's #1 fear is an unreconciled break sitting unresolved for days.
-The engine matches our trades against the broker's report on `TradeID` and explains every row that doesn't agree:
+#1 fear is an unreconciled break sitting unresolved for days.
+The engine
+matches our trades against the broker's report on `TradeID` and explains every row that doesn't agree: